 To make the cranberry jam: Bring the sugar and water to boil.
 Add cranberries, reduce the heat and simmer for 15 minutes, stirring occasionally.
 Cool slightly, then pass through a fine sieve and set aside to cool completely.

-To make the cream cheese filling: In a medium bowl, beat cream cheese, powdered sugar, butter and vanilla extract until smooth.
+To make the cream cheese filling: In a medium bowl, beat cream cheese, powdered sugar, butter, and vanilla extract until smooth.
 Refrigerate until ready to use.

 To make the cake: Preheat oven to 375°F. Line one 15 x 10-inch jelly-roll pan with parchment paper and spray with non-stick cooking spray.

-In a medium bowl, combine flour, baking powder, baking soda, spices and salt.
-In a large bowl with an electric mixer, beat eggs, vanilla and sugar until the mixture is pale yellow and fluffy.
+In a medium bowl, combine flour, baking powder, baking soda, spices, and salt.
+In a large bowl with an electric mixer, beat eggs, vanilla, and sugar until the mixture is pale yellow and fluffy.
 Add in pumpkin puree and mix to combine.
 Fold in the dry ingredients.
 Using a rubber spatula, spread the cake batter evenly into prepared pan.
 Remove the cake immediately from the oven and invert onto parchment paper.
 Let cool.
 Brush the cake with Grand Marnier syrup.

-Bake the cake for about 10 to 13 minutes or until top of cake springs back when touched and tests done in the middle.
+Bake the cake for about 10 to 13 minutes or until the top of cake springs back when touched and tests done in the middle.

 Spread the cranberry jam evenly over the cake (you will have some extra jam for your next morning toast).
 Top the cake with the cream cheese filling.
 Carefully roll the cake.
 Wrap in plastic wrap and refrigerate at least one hour or overnight.

-Decorate with cranberries, extra cream cheese filling and dust well with confectioner’s sugar.
-Slice and serve with your favorite tea-).
+Decorate with cranberries, extra cream cheese filling and dust well with confectioner's sugar.
+Slice and serve with your favorite tea :-).